replit/kaboom/site/tutorials/move-sprite-tutorial.md

 Kaboom is a fun library to use for creating simple games.

-Input handling and basic player movement is an important part of game development, as a result, we're going to learn these basics.
+Input handling and basic player movement is an important part of game development.
+Therefore, we're going to learn these basics.

 ## Steps to follow